-Dr. Mote does an assortment of freelance writing and interviews related to academia, mental health, psychology, and pretty much whatever else she feels like.
+Dr. Mote does an assortment of freelance writing and interviews related to academia, mental health, and psychological science.
 Here’s a sampling.

 Vigilance as an Asian American During the Pandemic.
 BIPOC Scholar Guest Post for The Professor Is In.
 April 19, 2021.